Data Integrity Patterns in the Torah

 “For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.”

 The Torah has been preserved with no/little variations for thousands of years.
-This is quite incredible if you consider the fact that every kosher Torah scroll in any synagogue the world over has been copied by hand from its predecessor, written out according to unchanging rules, without variations.
+Incredibly, every kosher Torah scroll in any synagogue worldwide has been copied by hand from its predecessor, written according to unchanging rules, without variations.

 In the early 1950s, Rabbi Michael (Ber) Weissmandl stumbled upon several data integrity structures that are likely designed to protect the text from corruption/alterations.
-In his research, Weissmandl also drew on the work of a thirteen-century Rabbi Bahya ben Asher AKA Rabbeinu Behaye.
-To find these data structures, Rabbi Weissmandl wrote the entire 304,805-letter sequence of the Torah on 10-by-10 grids and proceeded in the monumental task of counting letter spaces, looking for keywords like “Torah” or the name of G-d.
+In his research, Weissmandl also drew on the work of a thirteen-century Rabbi Bahya ben Asher, AKA Rabbeinu Behaye.
+To find these data structures, Rabbi Weissmandl wrote the entire 304,805-letter sequence of the Torah on 10-by-10 grids and proceeded to count letter spaces, looking for keywords like “Torah” or the name of G-d.

 Noteworthy is that the Hebrew literature that regulates the writing of a Torah scroll (like the Mishneh Torah) doesn’t mention the existence of Rabbi Weissmandl’s data patterns.